FujiNetWIFI/servers/5cardstud/server/mock-server/readme.md

 ## 5 Card Stud Server
-This is an incomplete 5 Card Stud server written in GO for the purposes of writing/testing 5 Card Stud clients.
+This is an incomplete 5 Card Stud server written in GO for the purpose of writing/testing 5 Card Stud clients.
 This is my first project in GO, so do not expect expert use of the language.

 As this is focused on assisting in designing a client, it currently:
 * Provides bots that simulate a game (They will CHECK whenever they can, and occasionally bet/raise or fold)